MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 For more information, see [Export a report by using URL access](../reporting-services/export-a-report-using-url-access.md).

 **PDF Replaces ActiveX for Remote Printing**: The report viewer toolbar now prints Via PDF instead of ActiveX controls.
-The new report viewer is supported by most modern browsers, including Microsoft Edge.
+Most browsers support the new report viewer, including Microsoft Edge.
 There are no more ActiveX controls to download.
-Depending on the browser you use and the PDF viewing applications and services you installed, [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] either a print dialog box opens to print your report, or you're prompted to download a .PDF file.
+Depending on the browser you use and the PDF viewing applications and services you installed, [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] either a print dialog opens to print your report, or you can download a .PDF file.
 As an administrator, you can still disable client-side printing from [!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)].

 For more information, see [Enable and disable client-side printing for Reporting Services](../reporting-services/report-server/enable-and-disable-client-side-printing-for-reporting-services.md).